MediTab: Scaling Medical Tabular Data Predictors via Data Consolidation, Enrichment, and Refinement: Introduction

-\item \textbf{Data quality audit process} circumvents errors and hallucinations introduced during the consolidation and enrichment stages.
-It also aligns a diverse set of tabular samples with the target task through a distantly supervised active learning pipeline.
+\item \textbf{Data refinement} rectifies errors and hallucinations introduced during the consolidation and enrichment stages.
+It also aligns a diverse set of tabular samples with the target task through a distantly supervised pipeline. \end{itemize}

-\end{itemize} Consequently, \method offers the following key advantages that are typical of foundation models (demonstrated by Fig. \ref{fig:demo}): \begin{itemize}[leftmargin=*, itemsep=0pt, labelsep=5pt] \item \textbf{Multi-task learning and prediction}: the model can learn from and make predictions for multiple tabular datasets without requiring modifications or retraining.
+As illustrated in Figure~\ref{fig:demo}, \method offers the advantages: \begin{itemize}[leftmargin=*, itemsep=0pt, labelsep=5pt] \item \textbf{Multi-task learning and prediction}: the model can learn from and make predictions for multiple medical tabular datasets without requiring modifications or retraining.

 \item \textbf{Few-shot and zero-shot learning}: the model can quickly adapt to new prediction tasks using only a small amount of training data or even make predictions for any new tabular input when no training data is available. \end{itemize}